Run an edge as a service

 It is unwise to run a service with higher access than necessary.

-, which can be used to run SA Engine as a service.
+This command adds a user engine, which can be used to run SA Engine as a service.

 $> sudo useradd -r -m -d /home/engine -s /bin/bash engine

-Note that this user should not be allowed to escalate its privileges using sudo
+Note that this user should not be allowed to escalate its privileges using sudo.

 Download and install SA Engine